ArduPilot/ardupilot_wiki/copter/source/docs/radio-failsafe.rst

 Receiver configuration for low-throttle method
 ----------------------------------------------
-The **"Low-Throttle" method** pulls the throttle channel (normally channel 3) to a value below the bottom of it's normal range (normally below 1000us).
+The **"Low-Throttle" method** pulls the throttle channel (normally channel 3) to a value below the bottom of its normal range (normally below 1000us).
 This method is used by Futaba systems and many older systems.
 Below is the setup method for a Futaba T7C Transmitter with R617FS or TFR4-B receiver which uses the "low throttle" method.

 ..  youtube:: qf8YinLKQww
     :width: 100%